 - When you recycle you are also reducing your amount of waste.
 And, every pound of material you recycle is one less pound for which your town must pay a disposal fee.

-- ecomaine has the largest municipal recycling program in the state, processing more than 35,000 tons of recyclable material per year.
+- ecomaine has the largest municipal recycling program in the state, processing approximately 40,000 tons of recyclable material per year.

 - Each person in the United States disposes of about 4 pounds of trash every day – about 30 percent more waste per person than in 1960.